carlelieser/vitapad/README.md

 4. Install `vitapad.vpk`.

 ## 🐈 Usage
 Open the VPK and connect your Vita via USB.
-Press X to initialize the gamepad functionality.
-Hold SELECT + START to disconnect.
+Press start to initialize gamepad functionality.
+Press the PS button to disconnect.
 Enjoy!

 ## Screenshots
 <div style="width: 100%;">